-We do not have any off-balance sheet arrangements.
+As of December 31, 2014, we did not have any off-balance sheet arrangements.

 JumpStart Our Business Startups Act of 2012 (JOBS Act)

 The JOBS Act permits an "emerging growth company" such as ours to take advantage of an extended transition period to comply with new or revised accounting standards applicable to public companies.
 We have chosen to "opt out" of this provision and, as a result, we will comply with new or revised accounting standards as required when they are adopted.
 This decision to opt out of the extended transition period under the JOBS Act is irrevocable.